-24. Does the relevant national regulator need to approve the data transfer agreement?
+24. Must the relevant supervisory authority approve the data transfer agreement for cross-border transfers?

-The Federal Law No. 152-FZ of July 27, 2006 on Personal Data (Personal Data Law) does not require the Federal Service for Supervision of Communications, Information Technology, and Mass Media (Roskomnadzor) to approve or register data transfer agreements.
+The Federal Law No. 152-FZ on Personal Data (July 27, 2006) (Personal Data Law) does not require the Federal Service for Supervision of Communications, Information Technology, and Mass Media (Roskomnadzor) to approve or register data transfer agreements.
 The data operator and third party must execute a written data transfer agreement that contains certain confidentiality and other obligations to be effective and enforceable.
 For more on the rules regulating transfers, see Question 20.